ajpage74/terraform-foundations-azure/AZURE.md

 ---
 ### The Remote Exec Provisioner
 The remote exec provisioner allows you to run arbitrary commands on the target host.
 Next we'll add a **remote_exec** provisioner to our VM to run the script that was uploaded in the previous step.
+Look at the **inline** commands that get run in the block of code below.
+These commands run on the target host and not your local machine.

+The **connection** block describes how Terraform should connect to the remote machine.
+In this case we're using SSH with a username in password.
+This is not recommended for production where you'd use an SSH key instead.

 Add a **remote_exec** provisioner right below the file provisioner in your main.tf file, inside the `azurerm_linux_virtual_machine` resource: